GustavoSod/GPT-Chat/README.md

 1. Clone the repository:
 `git clone https://github.com/your-username/react-gpt3-chatbot.git`

-2. avigate to the project directory:
+2. Navigate to the project directory:
 `cd API-GPTCHAT`

 4. Install dependencies:
 `npm install`

-5. tart the development server:
+5. Start the development server:
 `npm start`

 6. Open your browser and navigate to ` http://localhost:3000` to interact with the chatbot.